-How do we draw the line between a hobby and a profession?
+How do we draw the line between hobby and profession?
 Or perhaps I should ask how my profession has led me to my hobby?
-I began making flutes and recorders 25 years ago for two reasons.
-The first was that my father spent many happy hours in his instrument workshop; the second was that I was never completely satisfied with the flutes I used.
-Until recently, it has been difficult to find good recorders and flutes based on historical instruments.
-Fortunately for flautists, there are now many talented instrument makers competing for performers’ attention.
-Even so, the hours spent in my workshop have deepened my relationship to music and performance, as well as leading me to new insights about myself.
+I began making flutes and recorders 25 years ago for two reasons: The first was that my father spent many happy hours in his instrument workshop, the second was that I was never completely satisfied with the my instruments.
+Until recently, it has been difficult to find good recorders and flutes based on historical models.
+Fortunately, there are now many talented instrument makers competing for the performers’ attention.
+Even so, the hours spent in my workshop have deepened my understanding of music and performance—and even myself.

 I have made flutes both for myself and other performers.
 My instruments are used in professional institutions and by performers in Scandinavia, Germany and Switzerland.